spree/spree/guides/content/developer/core/shipments.markdown

 ### The Coordinator

-The `Spree::Stock::Coordinator` is the starting point when determining shipments when calling `#create_proposed_shipments` on an order.
+The `Spree::Stock::Coordinator` is the starting point for determining shipments when calling `#create_proposed_shipments` on an order.
 Its job is to go through each `StockLocation` available and determine what can be shipped from that location.

 The `Spree::Stock::Coordinator` will ultimately return an array of packages which can then be easily converted into shipments for an order by calling `#to_shipment` on them.